Aaron Harry Gorson Biography | Oil Painting Reproductions

 Gorson lived in Pittsburgh from 1903 until 1921, concentrating on depicting the beauty of urban nocturnes, creating moody, tonal depictions of the manufacturing and steel mills along the industrial Allegheny and Monongahela Rivers in Pennsylvania.
 Many of his works are Tonalist in nature, even if they were not painted at night.

-Many works by Aaron Harry Gorson have been sold at auction, including Portrait of a Steel Mill, Pennsylvania sold at Christie's New York in 2013 for $100,000.
+Many works by Aaron Harry Gorson have been sold at auction, including Portrait of a Steel Mill, Pennsylvania sold at auction in New York in 2013 for US$100,000.